antocuni/claude-logging/README.md

 - Supports syntax highlighting, bold text, and colors
 - Includes line numbering and theme toggling in the HTML output

+**NOTE**: this tool has largely been written by claude itself.
+The quality of the code is a direct consequence of it.

 ## Installation

 The easiest way is to run it without need of installation through [`uxv`](https://docs.astral.sh/uv/guides/tools/):